Sarraj-Sahar/-Obstacles-in-Snake-Game-with-python-and-Q-learning/README.md

 I implemented an AI tarined snake game , and **added static and moving obstacles** to it to see how the agent performs .

-All credit to the original game goes to https://github.com/python-engineer/snake-ai-pytorch .
+All credits to the original game goes to https://github.com/python-engineer/snake-ai-pytorch .